MicrosoftDocs/cloud-adoption-framework/docs/innovate/kubernetes/cluster-application-security.md

 :::row:::
    :::column span="":::

 **Apply security and kernel updates to worker nodes.** Understand the AKS node update experience.
 To protect your clusters, security updates are automatically applied to Linux nodes in AKS.
 These updates include OS security fixes or kernel updates.
-Some of these updates require a node reboot to complete the process.
+Some of these updates require a node reboot to finish the process.
    :::column-end:::
    :::column span="":::